vimeo/Uniform/README.md

 All of these functions will perform a deep merge.
 This means that the object and any of its nested objects will be merged with the other object and any of its nested objects, guaranteeing perfect state parity.

-#### Object Ownership
+#### Object Owner Registry

 In order for updates to propagate across the app, a registry of object owners must be maintained.
 This is handled by the `ConsistencyManager`.
 This object, most likely used as a singleton, keeps track of anyone who owns `ConsistentObject`s. `ConsistentObject` owners need to conform to `ConsistentEnvironment`.
-This protocol defines methods to both push and pull objects.
+This protocol defines an interface used by the `ConsistencyManager` to push and pull objects.
 The aggregate collection of `ConsistentEnvironment`s owned by the `ConsistencyManager` acts almost like a distributed database that's always up to date.
 This allows Uniform to use no extra memory.

 To register with the `ConsistencyManager`, a `ConsistentEnvironment` must call: